Palindromes 101. The Magic of Symmetrical Expressions in Film.

 Mathematical Palindromes

-In mathematics, palindromic numbers exhibit the same symmetry.
-For instance, 121, 1331, and 12321 read the same forwards and backward.
+In math, palindromic numbers have that same satisfying symmetry.
+Numbers like 121, 1331, and 12321 look the same whether you read them forward or backward.

 Below, you can see a palindromic matrix where the sum of all numbers in any direction equals 65.